cilium/tetragon/README.md

 ## BTF Requirement

-Tetragon repository provides a [Vagrantfile](Vagrantfile) that can be use to install a vagrant box for running Tetragon with BTF requirement.
-Other VM solutions work as well and many common Linux distributions now ship with BTF and do not require any extra work.
-To check if BTF is enabled on your Linux system check for the BTF file in the standard location,
+Many common Linux distributions now ship with BTF enabled and do not require any extra work.
+To check if BTF is enabled on your Linux system, the standard location is:

 ```
 $ ls /sys/kernel/btf/
 ```

+Otherwise Tetragon repository provides a [Vagrantfile](Vagrantfile) that can be used to install a vagrant box for running Tetragon with BTF requirement.
+Other VM solutions work as well.

 To run with [vagrant](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started) we provide a standard VagrantFile with the required components enabled.
 Simply run,